AgrimGupta195/AI-FITNESS-ASSISTANT/README.md

 - **Voice-Based Program Generation**: Talk to the AI assistant to create your personalized fitness plan
 - **Real-time Interaction**: Get immediate feedback and adjustments during your conversation
 - **Profile Management**: Track your fitness journey and access your personalized programs
-- **Program Gallery**: Explore AI-generated programs from other users for inspiration

 ## 🔒 Environment Variables